losDaniel/spot-connect/README.md

 In the above block of code we create an instance profile names "instance_access_for_s3" and assign it the access role "full_s3_access" which I created earlier through the dashboard.

 You know an instance has successfully been granted access because if you open a prompt to the instance and type `aws configure` your aws info will already be filled out.

+## Add Fleet Role Section and Spot Fleet Explanation

+The spot fleet request appears in the spot-requests window.
+Then new spot_requests appear in the spot_request window.
+If the spot-fleet-request is terminated, all instances associated with that request are terminated.